How the Parkland school shooter may have talked himself into a death sentence: "One of the state's best witnesses"

 "All of this made Cruz himself perhaps one of the state's best witnesses," said David S. Weinstein, a Miami defense attorney and former prosecutor who has been monitoring the trial.

-The 12 jurors and 10 alternates who will decide whether Cruz gets the death penalty or life in prison made a rare visit to the massacre scene in August, retracing Cruz's steps through the three-story freshman building, known as "Building 12."
+The 12 jurors and 10 alternates who will decide whether he gets the death penalty or life in prison made a rare visit to the massacre scene in August, retracing his steps through the three-story freshman building, known as "Building 12."
 After they left, a group of journalists — including CBS Miami's Joan Murray — was allowed in for a much quicker first public view.

 "It was really frozen in time," Murray said.

-Because Cruz's defense is that his birth mother's heavy drinking during pregnancy left him brain-damaged, prosecutors could have experts examine him for their rebuttal case.
+Because the defense is that his birth mother's heavy drinking during pregnancy left him brain-damaged, prosecutors could have experts examine him for their rebuttal case.

 "The question is: What will the jury take away from the interviews?
 Cold-blooded killer who was vengeful and excited about the murders, or a person so hopelessly deranged that he can't be anything but crazy?" said Bob Jarvis, a professor at Nova Southeastern University's law school.